Poverty: What, Why and How

 In the fall quarter, using poverty as our subject of inquiry, we will study sociological theories and key concepts and critically examine their applicability to social class and poverty-related issues.
 We will explore the intricate and complex relationship between social structure and individuals.
 Program activities will include lectures, guest speakers, seminars, workshops and field trips.
 Students will write seminar essays and self-reflection papers and will carry out a research project oriented toward action.
 Toward the end of quarter, the students will also finish an assignment preparing for a potential internship in winter quarter.

 In the winter quarter, the program consist of two parts.
-Half of the work (4 credits) will be in class, devoted to deeper investigations of several major poverty related issues such as homelessness, childhood poverty, health care and public health issues, and incarceration.
-For the other half (4 credits), students have the choice to do either an internship with a local agency or organization working with low income population in the community or conduct a major research project that is focused on a topic related to poverty.
-Our class activities will include lectures, workshops, seminars as well as substantial group work with students helping refine each other’s project under the guidance of the faculty.
+Half of the work (4 credits) will be in class, devoted to deeper investigations of several major poverty related issues such as homelessness, childhood poverty, health care and public health issues, incarceration and immigration.
+For the other half (4 credits), students have the choice to do either an internship with a local agency or organization working with low income as well as other under served populations in the community or conduct a major research project that is focused on a topic related to poverty or other pressing social issues.
+Our class activities will include workshops, seminars as well as substantial group work with students helping refine each other’s project under the guidance of the faculty.

 Potential credit equivalencies will be in sociology of poverty, research methodology, social policy, community study.